Table of Content

 What about Tips – How Much Do You Tip a Caddie at a Country Club?

 Aside from the pay, caddies are also happy with their tips.
-Just how much tip does a golfer give to a caddie in a country club that it makes them so ecstatic?
+Just how much tip does a golfer give to a caddie in a country club?
 Ask Merrick’s Dustin Riedman and he will talk about receiving $300 each round for a group that plays once a week.

 The group he called Fresh Meadow foursome is generous and tips a caddie more than the other groups in the country club.
 He said “they play a lot of money”; therefore, they have a tendency to give their caddies a good fair share.

 But if it is your first time (playing golf or being in a particular facility), never ask a caddie how much they should be given.

 It can be awkward.
 If you are in doubt, think about being generous.
-But if you prefer to be certain, you can ask the caddie master or the director of the golf course what is the usual tip.
+But if you prefer to be certain, you can ask the club captain or the director of the golf course what is the usual tip.

 Mike Bailey of Golfpass.com wrote that a forecaddie makes between $20 and $25 per player.
 For caddies toting golf bags, that is between $40 and $50.

 A lot of factors are considered in tipping: performance of the caddie, the outcome of the game, amount of money you won, or how personal you have become to the caddie.
 What is important is that you pay your caddie what they deserve.
 Are you willing to pay $20 or $30—or 20 or even 50 percent of the pay he gets from the club?

 Are there Country Club Caddy Jobs Near Me?